maxpain62/practical/k8s/15-rbac/eks-pod-access-aws-services-iam-irsa.md

-# How to grant EKS cluster access to Pod aws IAM user
+# How to Grant EKS Pods Access to AWS Services Using IAM Roles for Service Accounts (IRSA)

 ### Prerequisits